-Option # Description In toolkit (Y/N) Biological Effectiveness (H/M/L) Rationale Council Support (H/M/L) 50% of the female walleye spawning stock with the intention of ensuring that individuals have at least one reproductive event/opportunity in their lifetime.
+Option # Description In toolkit (Y/N) Biological Effectiveness (H/M/L) Rationale Council Support (H/M/L) (H/M/L) stock and approximately 50% of the female walleye spawning stock with the intention of ensuring that individuals have at least one reproductive event/opportunity in their lifetime.
 Public feedback from the interim regulation change on January 1, 2013 strongly indicated that a 2(1) fish limit was not supported or acceptable to both the recreational anglers and the tourist industry.
 In addition, computer modeling of the proposed minimum size limit indicated that walleye harvest would be within the recovery trajectory with a 4(2) fish limit.
 It should be understood that over the short term, harvest rates in the recreational fishery will be low.
 Once fish from the 2009, 2010, 2011 and 2012 year classes are recruited to the fishery, harvest rates should increase substantially.
-It is felt that this is a necessary compromise so the fishery can remain sustainable into the future and recover sooner rather than later.
-With the minimum size limit set above the size at first maturation for a significant portion of the female population, this will help to ensure that each individual has at least one reproductive event during their lifetime and will ultimately help guard against 2 of the 3 types of overfishing (recruitment and growth overfishing) persisting into the future.
-Note: MNRF elected to retain the 2(1) fish limit for walleye due to continued sustainability concerns until assessment shows a clearer trajectory towards recovery.
-Option #3: Change current catch and size limits Season: Open Jan 1- March 15, 3 rd Sat. in May to Oct.
-15 Catch Limits: Sport - 4 Conservation - 2 Season - Yes Limits - Yes Moderate This option represents a slightly less conservative approach to walleye recovery compared to the proposed size limit.
+It is felt that this is a necessary compromise such that the fishery can remain sustainable into the future and recover sooner rather than later.
+With the minimum size limit set above the size at first maturation for a significant portion of the female population, this will help to ensure that each individual has at least one reproductive open during their lifetime and will will weak the population.
+(H/M/L) guard against 2 of the 3 types of overfishing (recruitment and growth everfishing) persisting into the future Option #3: Change current catch and size limits Season: Open Jan 1- March 15, 3rd Sat. in May to Oct.
+15 Catch Limits: Sport - 4 Conservation - 2 Size Limit: Between 45-55 cm only (fishable slot) Season - Yes Limits - Yes Moderate growth overtishing) persisting into the future.
+This option represents a slightly less conservative approach to walleye recovery compared to the proposed size limit.
 This regulation will protect 50% of females in Lake Nipissing to spawn at least once in their lives.
 It will then make them vulnerable to angling harvest for 2 or 3 years before being protected once again.
-This regulation achieves a balance of allowing harvest on the most abundant portion of the Moderate Size Limit: Between spawning stock, but protecting the largest, most fecund individuals that survive vulnerability.
-This regulation is also the
+This regulation achieves a balance of allowing harvest on the most abundant portion of the spawning stock, but protecting the largest, most fecund individuals that survive vulnerability.
+This regulation is also the closest to an alignment of the recreational fishery to the commercial catch, since the commercial fishery cannot sell fish greater than 57cm due to mercury contamination.
+The significant drawback to this regulation would be extremely low harvest rates if two consecutive weak year classes moved Moderate

-Option # Description In toolkit (Y/N) Biological Effectiveness (H/M/L) Rationale Council Support (H/M/L) 45-55 cm only (fishable slot) closest to an alignment of the recreational fishery to the commercial catch, since the commercial fishery cannot sell fish greater than 57cm due to mercury contamination.
-The significant drawback to this regulation would be extremely low harvest rates if two consecutive weak year classes moved through the fishable slot in the same year.
-Option #4: Change current catch and size limits Season: Open Jan 1- March 15, 3 rd Sat. in May to Oct.
+Option # Description In toolkit (Y/N) Biological Effectiveness (H/M/L) Rationale Council Support (H/M/L) through the fishable slot in the same year.
+Option #4: Change current catch and size limits Season: Open Jan 1- March 15, 3rd Sat. in May to Oct.
 15 Catch Limits: Sport - 4 Conservation - 2 Size Limit: Between 45-50 cm only Season - Yes Limits - Yes High This regulation is similar to Option 2.
-It has the potential to have the same end result in that it is one of the lowest risk options with this fishable slot being more conservative than the minimum size limit.
+It has the potential to have the same end result in that it is a one of the lowest risk options with this fishable slot being more conservative than the minimum size limit.
 This fishable slot will allow 50% of females to spawn at least once in their lifetime, but would only expose them to vulnerability to angling harvest for 1 or 2 years before they are protected once again.
 The benefit of this regulation is that it is very robust and has the ability to sustain populations under very intense pressure.
 The negative would be low harvest rates, particularly if consecutive weak year classes move through the fishery.
 Low